ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 ## postcss.config.js

 This configuration file is used by the [postcss-loader](https://github.com/postcss/postcss-loader) NPM package.
-Postcss-loader is a webpack loader that is used to transform your CSS while adding a number of benefical features such as increased readability, vendor-prefixes and polyfills.
+Postcss-loader is a webpack loader that is used to transform your CSS while adding a number of beneficial features such as increased readability, vendor-prefixes and polyfills.
 [Read more](https://postcss.org/)

 In this case we want to add vendor-prefixes automatically to our CSS code so we specify the postcss-loader to use the [Autoprefixer](https://github.com/postcss/autoprefixer) in this configuration file.